-Rec overy Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Log Public Information Scripts Role Responsibilities The Recovery Group Su coordinates and impler Ensuring the safe conduct all clean-up and recovery activities. up and recovery-based activities.
+Rec overy Group Supervisor Potential Designates Field or Plant Personnel, Contract SME Reports to Response Branch Director Forms / Tools 201 Incident Briefing Form, Incident Action Plan, 214a Individual Activity Lo Public Information Scripts Role Responsibilities The Recovery Group Supervisor coordinates and implements all clean- up and recovery-based activities.
 They may have to coordinate this activity over a wide geographical area incorporating multiple locations.
 The Recovery Group Supervisor implements the strategies provided by the Response Branch Director.
 The management of the Recovery Group structure and maintaining an efficient span of control, is as key element in successfully delivering this role.
 The Recovery Group Supervisor ensures that all necessary decontamination procedures are established and correctly utilized across all response activities.
+Ensuring the safe conduct all clean-up and recovery activities.
 Implementing strategies and tactics defined by the Response Branch Director.
 Coordinating all Recovery Group activity.
 Providing regular updates to the Response Branch Director on the progress of Recovery Group activities.
 Managing the Recovery Group structure and ensuring an effective span of control is maintained throughout the response. this may include establishing: • Waste Unit • Shoreline Units Decontamination Unit Site Access Control Unit Ensuring all necessary decontamination procedures are implemented at relevant incident locations.
 Digital versi • te Role Guide for further details.
 The Pipeline .
 Hard copies are available in the ICP. •